vpenso/scripts/docs/code/rust/vars.md

 * Use of `snake_case` for variable names by convention
 * Compiler must know the types of all variables at compile time
-* The **compiler can usually infer the type on assignment** based on the value and how we use it (cf. Hindley–Milner type system)
+* The **compiler can usually infer the type on assignment** based on the value and how the are used (cf. Hindley–Milner type system)
 * The `let` statement declares a variables in the current scope
 * Variables in Rust are **immutable by default**
+* Reassignable variables are declared with `let mut` (mutable)

 Declare and initialize a variable with type inference: